 CCSDS 122.0 IP

 The CCSDS 122.0-B-1 standard was developed to balance between compression performance and complexity with particular emphasis on spacecraft applications.
-Compared to JPEG 2000, it achieves slightly lower, but essentially similar, lossless and lossy compression efficiency.
-Due to its reduced complexity, it requires significantly less silicon logic area, along with reduced amount of internal memories, and achieves higher throughput.
-The Alma Technologies CCSDS 122.0-B-1 encoder IP core realizes all these expected benefits, while also not needing an external memory device for its implementation.
+Compared to JPEG 2000, it achieves slightly lower, but essentially similar, lossless and lossy compression efficiency for low-to-medium range compression ratio requirements.
+Due to its reduced complexity, it requires significantly less logic silicon area, along with reduced amount of on-chip memories.
+The CCSDS 122.0-B-1 encoder IP core for FPGA and ASIC designs from Alma Technologies materializes all these expected benefits, while also not needing an external memory device for the implementation.